k-katarzyna/Article_Retrieval/README.md

 This is a preliminary version of article retrieval system with RAG.
 It indexes articles from the ["1300 Towards Data Science Medium Articles" dataset](https://www.kaggle.com/datasets/meruvulikith/1300-towards-datascience-medium-articles-dataset).

 Source code and comments can be found in the *main.ipynb* notebook.
-The *retrieval_result.csv* file contains examples of retrieved article fragments.
+The *retrieval_results.csv* file contains examples of retrieved article fragments.

 ### Instructions